Who can start a sole proprietorship?

 To start a sole proprietorship, you would need address and identity proofs, PAN card, all KYC documents and rental agreement or sale deed (in case of Shops & Establishment Act Registration).

 A side from a current account, is there no need for any other registration?

 This depends on the business you're in.
 If you're running a departmental store, then you would also need a VAT Registration once your turnover is over Rs.
 5 lakh per annum.
 If you're running a air-conditioned restaurant, you would need a VAT Registration and Service Tax Registration.

-The registrations controlled by the central government -- service tax, for example - can be availed of online, whereas the state-government-controlled ones may or may not be.
+The proprietorship registration controlled by the central government -- service tax, for example - can be availed of online, whereas the state-government-controlled ones may or may not be.
 In some technologically advanced states, such as Karnata, they are, whereas in others they may not be.